ui3TD/Idol-Manager-Unfair_plus/README.md

 - Time passes 5x faster to decrease downtime.
 - Home row of keyboard (asdfg...) are hotkeys to open each sidebar tab.
 - Show genres renamed to make more sense.
+- Dating status is visible for underage members so that the player can track gossip.
+Player cannot flirt with them though.
+- Sister group minimum member limit for creation removed to allow more freedom (it does introduce some imbalance).

 ### Things made more challenging (All difficulty modes):
 - 20000 yen/wk is the expected starting salary for 100% satisfaction so that it's aligned with minimum wage.